ooples/pine_script_docs/source/concepts/Other_timeframes_and_data.rst

     request.security(symbol, timeframe, expression, gaps, lookahead, ignore_resolve_errors, currency) → series int/float/bool/color

 ``symbol``
    This is the ticker identifier of the symbol whose information is to be fetched.
-It is a "string" value and can be defined in multiple ways:
+It is a "simple string" value and can be defined in multiple ways:

       - With a literal string containing either a simple ticker, such as ``"IBM"``, ``"700"``, ``"BTCUSD"`` or ``"EURUSD"``.
         When an exchange is not provided, ``"BATS"`` will be used as the default.